Star Citizen is a controversial topic in gaming. To some, it is the game that dreams are made of. To others, it is simply known as “Scam Citizen”.

 But, however slow, expensive and over-scoped the development of Star Citizen has been, it is also awe-inspiring.
-Since backing it, I’ve spent another few dozen hours in the universe and it has given me moments that eclipse those of many fully released games by big-name developers.
+Since backing it, I’ve spent another few dozen hours in the universe and it has given me moments that eclipse some of experiences I’ve had in fully released games by big-name developers.
 Knowing that there are several more of those moments in the game as it stands and thousands more to come is an exciting proposition.

 Should YOU Back Star Citizen?

-Probably not.
-You’d have to be crazy and an extremely over-optimistic person to back it.
+You’d have to be crazy and extremely over-optimistic to back Star Citizen.
 Thinking rationally, Star Citizen is not worth the money as it is and there are red flags all over the place.